NixOS/rfcs/rfcs/0132-meson-builds-nix.md

 A new build system, and any build system for that matter, indirectly brings its own dependencies to the Nix project.

-Ideally, such dependencies should be minimal, both in number and complexity, with extra good points for dependencies already present (e.g the ubiquitous C compiler).
+Ideally, such dependencies should be minimal, both in number and complexity, with extra good points for dependencies already present (e.g. the ubiquitous C compiler).

 About this specific point, a non-negligible drawback is: the reference implementation of Meson is written in Python.
 At least theoretically, it brings the necessity of including a Python 3 interpreter on the _bootstrap route_ of Nix.